yamcodes/encore-realworld/README.md

 ## What is this?

-This project is a fullstack implementation of the [RealWorld](https://github.com/gothinkster/realworld) backend API using [Encore.ts](https://encore.dev/docs/ts) and [Prisma](https://www.prisma.io/).
+This project is an implementation of the [RealWorld](https://github.com/gothinkster/realworld) backend API using [Encore.ts](https://encore.dev/docs/ts) and [Prisma](https://www.prisma.io/).
 It demonstrates modern TypeScript, API design, and database best practices in a real-world scenario.

 - **Encore.ts**: Cloud-native backend framework for TypeScript
 - **Prisma**: Type-safe ORM for PostgreSQL